-- 62. 'Mere gifts' do not relate to any activity or occupation of the donee of an incomeproducing character and have no significant character except as expressions of a desire to benefit the donee (Hayes). - 63.
+- 71. 'Mere gifts' do not relate to any activity or occupation of the donee of an incomeproducing character and have no significant character except as expressions of a desire to benefit the donee (Hayes). - 72.
 Whether or not a particular payment received is business income depends on its quality in the hands of the recipient.
 All the relevant circumstances of the payment must be taken into account.
-These circumstances may include the purpose for which the payment was made, the terms on which it was made and whether the charity provides any consideration in return for the gift.7 - 64.
-Simply because a gift could be described as supplementing a charity's trading receipts or assisting it to carry out its trade does not determine whether it is business income. - 65.
-It is possible for a charity to receive a gift that is not a product of its business activity because the payment is unrelated to the charity's business activity and prompted by the payer's intention to progress the charity's charitable purpose or is capital in nature (eg, a gift to a charity running a private hospital to build a new hospital wing), or both.
-In many cases, gifts a charity receives will not be business income. - 66.
-For further information on the factors that support a conclusion that a gift is or is not business income, see IS xx/xx Income when gifts are assessable income (Draft interpretation statement, Inland Revenue 2023) taxtechnical.ird.govt.nz/consultations/2023/pub00433.8
+These circumstances may include the purpose for which the payment was made, the terms on which it was made and whether the charity provides any consideration in return for the gift.8 - 73.
+Simply because a gift could be described as supplementing a charity's trading receipts or assisting it to carry out its trade does not determine whether it is business income (Inland Revenue Commissioners. v.
+City of London Corporation (as the Conservators of Epping Forest) 1953 1 All ER 1075 (HL)). - 74.
+For further information on the factors that support a conclusion that a gift is or is not business income, see IS 23/11: Income tax: Income when gifts are assessable income Tax Information Bulletin Vol 36, No 1 (February 2024): 34 from 47.